Empowering autism families

 Nicole Rogerson - CEO and Director

-Nicole Rogerson is currently a Director at Neurodevelopment Australia and the founding Director and CEO of Autism Awareness Australia.
+Nicole Rogerson is currently a Director at Neurodevelopment Australia and the founding Director of Autism Awareness Australia.
 She volunteers her time as CEO and is one of the nation’s leading advocates for the awareness and understanding of Autism Spectrum Disorder.

-Nicole has led many campaigns and events that have inspired, touched and educated Australians, including Light It Up Blue for World Autism Awareness Day, production of a short film ‘What are you doing? – a film about autism” and DAD – a film about autism and fatherhood’ as well as a series of educational workshops and training for parents and professionals.
+Nicole has led many campaigns and events that have inspired, touched and educated Australians, including Light It Up Blue for World Autism Awareness Day, production of 2 short documentary films ‘What are you doing? – a film about autism” and DAD – a film about autism and fatherhood’ as well as a series of educational workshops and training for parents and professionals.

 Nicole is one of the most passionate voices on the challenges of autism in Australia, having hosted numerous seminars, advised the Federal Government and presented to the United Nations.
-She is frequently asked to speak about autism, with appearances on 60 Minutes, the 7.30 Report, the Today Show, A Current Affair, Today Tonight and Australian Story as well as The Australian, Fairfax newspapers and The Australian Women’s Weekly
+She is a frequent public speaker on these issues and often appears in the media advocating for families with children on the spectrum.